sicarlion/sicarlion/README.md

 # Credits
 [Aiko Vircus](https://github.com/aikovircus) for becoming my best. friend. be there everywhere I go.
+Someone I know who like cheese and touhou.

 # Ranked On Mastery
 ### Programming Language